 Children's Hospital Colorado is committed to excellence in caring for kids.
-Here is an overview of Quality & Patient Safety for our hospital and clinics across all of our locations throughout the region.
+Here is an overview of Quality and Patient Safety for our hospital and clinics across all of our locations throughout the region.

 Always Improving: What We Measure and How We Do It